Belton, Texas: Parks and recreation

 The city maintains 13 city parks.
 Largest among them are Heritage Park, which is along the Leon River.
 Yettie Polk Park, which winds along Nolan Creek with a walking trail reaching from down and Interstate 35 to the University of Mary Hardin-Baylor, And Miller Springs Nature Center offering hiking trails along the Leon River below the Belton Lake Dam.

 For recreation, Belton has two major lakes: Belton Lake on the Leon River, and Stillhouse Hollow Lake on the Lampasas River.
 Belton Lake has 11 public access parks owned and maintained by the United States Army Corps of Engineers.
 Stillhouse Lake has four with lake access.
 These parks offer many amenities such as boat docks, picnic areas, hike and bike trails, camping sites, public restroom facilities, marinas and designated sandy swimming beaches.

 There is also a water park, Summer Fun Water Park, which features slides, a lazy river, and other fun activities.
-Food may also be purchased both inside and in a building just out side of Summer Fun which serves assorted snacks.